OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

     ![The Power Automate action option for Run script (preview).](../images/power-automate-tutorial-5.png)

-8. Specify the following settings for the **Run script** connector:
+8. Next, you'll select the workbook and script to use in the flow step.
+For the tutorial, you'll use the workbook you created in your OneDrive, but you could use any workbook in a OneDrive or SharePoint site.
+Specify the following settings for the **Run script** connector:

     - **Location**: OneDrive for Business
     - **Document Library**: OneDrive